SpaceShaman/autoenv.fish/README.md

 # autoenv.fish

-Autoenv.fish is a plugin for [Fish Shell](https://fishshell.com/) that automatically loads environment variables from a `.env` file in the current project.
+A [Fish Shell](https://fishshell.com/) plugin that automatically loads environment variables from a `.env` file in the current project.

 ## Features